Sticta: Description

+partners of Sticta species include members of the green algae genera Chloroidium, Coccomyxa, Elliptochloris, Heveochlorella, and Symbiochloris.

+The liverwort genus Monoclea contains lichen-like organisms completely unrelated to, but readily confused with Sticta.

 Distribution and habitat

 Sticta species are primarily tropical in distribution, but some species have been reported from as north as Norway, and as far south as the southern tip of South America.

 Most species of Sticta grow on bark, wood, or mossy rock, usually in humid areas.

 Phylogenetics

 Phylogenetic analysis of small and large ribosomal RNA subunits has confirmed that the genus Sticta is monophyletic.

 Indicators of ecological continuity

 Some epiphytic lichen species may be used as "ancient woodland indicators"; they can used to quantitatively assess the degree to which a forest has had a long history of canopy continuity.
 The presence of these species is a reliable indicator that the forest has existed back to early medieval times, without being clear-cut and regrown.
 Two Sticta species, namely, S. dufournii or the blue-green algal morphotype S. canariensis, are among several species of lichens that may be used to calculate the New Index of Ecological Continuity (NIEC), considered the most sensitive and accurate determination of forest continuity.